Steering Committee Members

 Steering Committee

-Ruth Caplan, Co-chair
+Ruth Caplan, Co-Chair

 Ruth comes to Boston from Washington DC where she co-chaired the campaign for a public bank.
 She has campaigned for economic and environmental justice for more than four decades from local fights opposing nuclear plants in upstate New York, to lobbying for safe energy in Congress, to creating the Economics Working Group with economists and social policy experts to imagine a just, sustainable economy grounded in local communities.
 As director of Environmental Action, a national grassroots organization, she appeared on the Today Show as well as national news networks and authored Our Earth, Ourselves, published by Bantam.
 She was elected the first co-chair of the Alliance for Democracy in 1996 and continues to serve on their national council.